 The five year rate structure for the District is detailed in the "2015 Master Plan, Business Plan and Water Rate Study".
 In 2016, The Reed Group updated the "Business Plan and Water Rate Study" portion which served as the basis for the District eliminating the use of a tiered rate structure.
-The District implemented 5% rate increases beginning January 1, 2017, 2018 and 2019.
-Although water consumption increased in 2019 compared to 2018, the District's customers are still using less water than they did prior to the drought.
+The District implemented 5% rate increases beginning January 1, 2017, 2018, 2019 and 2020.
+Although water consumption increased in 2020 compared to 2019, the District's customers are still using less water than they did prior to the drought.
 The increase in rates is a necessary measure to combat the continued overall decline in water consumption and helps ensure the long-term financial success of the District.

-- The District's total net position increased \$2,338,259 to end at \$53,396,756 at June 30, 2019 and increased \$1,443,369 to end at \$51,058,497 at June 30, 2018.
-The significant increase in 2019 results from continuing outside boundary sales, the annual rate increase, increased investment income along with a reduction in interest expense. - Total operating revenue for the District increased \$593,235 in 2019 following a decrease of \$8,000,511 in 2018 due to the sale of capacity in 2017. - Total operating expenses decreased in 2019 by \$33,385.
-Operating expenses, not including depreciation, decreased \$40,499. - Total cash and cash equivalents increased by \$1,053,528 in 2019.
-Operating cash posted the largest gain with an increase of \$960,998, which can be attributed to cash provided by operating and financing activities exceeding the cash used by capital and related financing activities.
-Restricted facility fees cash had a slight increase due to construction projects requiring connections to the District's distribution infrastructure. - The District's plan for reinvestment in infrastructure and replacement of aging assets continued with overall investment in capital assets of \$653,768 and construction in progress of \$1,653,994. - Long-term debt, including current portion, decreased by \$1,305,000 due to the annual principal payment on the 2010 Certificates of Participation.
+- The District's total net position increased \$1,669,012 to end at \$55,065,768 at June 30, 2020 and increased \$2,338,259 to end at \$53,396,756 at June 30, 2019.
+The significant increase in 2020 results from continuing outside boundary sales, the annual rate increase and increased investment income. - Total operating revenue for the District increased \$902,278 in 2020 following an increase of \$593,235 in 2019. - Total operating expenses increased in 2020 by \$1,327,384.
+Operating expenses, not including depreciation, increased \$1,376,564.
+Significant increases include GET Facility maintenance, increased payments to SMUD, the Barret School Well rehabilitation as well as the replacement of registers as part of the meter change-out program. - Total cash and cash equivalents increased by \$16,490,239 in 2020.
+Operating cash increased \$2,419,283, which can be attributed to cash provided by operating and financing activities exceeding the cash used by capital and related financing activities.
+Restricted cash increased due to the issuance of the 2019 Series A and Series B Certificates of Participation which refunded the 2010 Certificates of Participation and provided cash restricted for capital projects. - The District's plan for reinvestment in infrastructure and replacement of aging assets continued with overall investment in capital assets of \$838,102 and construction in progress of \$5,285,262. - Long-term debt, including current portion, increased by \$16,279,523 due to the issuance of the 2019 Certificates of Participation Series A and Series B net of principal payments and the refinancing of the 2010 Certificates of Participation.